vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 Random feature mapping and boosting as it is more shallow and has access to all the features, but then fails to optimize very well.

 I wonder if:
-- deduplication and right sampling of the training data help by preventing overfitting.
+- deduplication and better sampling of the training data help by preventing overfitting, because deduplication reduces repetition.
 - dropout, which randomly prevents usage of specific features and helps with overfitting, but is turned off in inference mode.
+- more data increase diversity and thus again reduce repetition and encourage generalization

 ### Ensemble Distillation Allows Learning More Features